Travel Report: Banteay Kdei Temple, Cambodia.

 The Inner Enclosure.

-What’s more, one can wander off deep into the surrounding forest amid tweeting birds, buzzing insects and occasional lulls of engulfing silence.
-The ruins extend out here too, with this fascinating graveyard of sombre, stone blocks.
+From the back end of the inner enclosure one can wander off deep into the surrounding forest amid tweeting birds, buzzing insects and occasional lulls of engulfing silence.

 Srah Srang Lake.